MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 [Azure RTOS](/azure/rtos) is an embedded development suite for devices.
 Azure RTOS includes a small but powerful operating system that provides reliable, ultra-fast performance for resource-constrained devices.
 Azure RTOS is easy to use and has been deployed on more than 10 billion devices.
 Azure RTOS supports the most popular 32-bit microcontrollers and embedded development tools, so you can make the most of existing device builder skills.

-Azure RTOS is free for commercial deployment using [pre-licensed processors](https://github.com/azure-rtos/threadx/blob/master/LICENSED-HARDWARE.txt).
+Azure RTOS is free for commercial deployment using [pre-licensed hardware](https://github.com/azure-rtos/threadx/blob/master/LICENSED-HARDWARE.txt).
 Azure RTOS comes with Azure IoT cloud capabilities and features such as device update and security.
 These features help reduce both device and cloud development costs.

-Azure RTOS is certified for safety and security, helping to reduce the time and cost of building compliant devices for specific verticals such as medical, automotive, and industrial.
+Azure RTOS is certified for safety and security, helping to reduce the time and cost of building compliant devices for specific verticals such as medical, automotive, and manufacturing.

 ### LPWAN devices